translaster/Zabbix-6-IT-Infrastructure-Monitoring-Cookbook/chapter-01.md

 **Setting up the database**

 Let's start with setting up our Zabbix database, ready to be used in a highly available

 Zabbix server setup:

 1. ​	Log in to lar-book-ha-db and install the MariaDB repository with the following command on RedHat based systems:

 **wget https://downloads.mariadb.com/MariaDB/mariadb_repo_ setup**
 **chmod +x mariadb_repo_setup**
 **./mariadb_repo_setup**

 2. Then, let's install the MariaDB server application with the following command.

 For RHEL-based systems:

 **dnf install mariadb-server**
 **systemctl enable mariadb**
 **systemctl start mariadb**

 For Ubuntu systems:

 **apt install mariadb-server**
 **systemctl enable mariadb**
 **systemctl start mariadb**

 1. ​	After installing MariaDB, make sure to secure your installation with the following command:

-​

 **/usr/bin/mariadb_secure_installation**

 1. ​	Installing Zabbix and Getting Started Using the Frontend

-1. 1. ​		Make 	sure to answer the questions with yes (Y) 	and configure a root password that's secure.
+1. 1. ​		Make 	sure to answer the questions with yes (Y) 	and conРисунок a root password that's secure.
 It's highly 	recommended to use a password vault for storing it.

 1. 1. ​		Now 	let's create our Zabbix database for our Zabbix servers to connect 	to.
 Log in to MariaDB with the following command:

 **mysql -u root -p**

 1. ​	Enter the password you set up during the secure installation and create the Zabbix database with the following commands.
 Do not forget to change the password in the second, third, and fourth commands:

-**create database zabbix character set utf8mb4 collate utf8mb4_bin;**

-**create user zabbix@'192.168.0.1' identified by 'password';**

-**create user zabbix@'192.168.0.2' identified by 'password';**

-**create user zabbix@'192.168.0.5' identified by 'password';**

-**grant all privileges on zabbix.\* to 'zabbix'@'192.168.0.1' identified by 'password';**

-**grant all privileges on zabbix.\* to 'zabbix'@'192.168.0.2' identified by 'password';**

-**grant all privileges on zabbix.\* to 'zabbix'@'192.168.0.5' identified by 'password';**

-**flush privileges;**
+**create database zabbix character set utf8mb4 collate utf8mb4_bin;** **create user zabbix@'192.168.0.1' identified by 'password';** **create user zabbix@'192.168.0.2' identified by 'password';** **create user zabbix@'192.168.0.5' identified by 'password';** **grant all privileges on zabbix.\* to 'zabbix'@'192.168.0.1' identified by 'password';** **grant all privileges on zabbix.\* to 'zabbix'@'192.168.0.2' identified by 'password';** **grant all privileges on zabbix.\* to 'zabbix'@'192.168.0.5' identified by 'password';** **flush privileges;**
 **quit**

 1. ​	Lastly, we need to import the initial Zabbix database configuration, but for that, we need to install the Zabbix repository.

 For RHEL-based systems:

 **rpm -Uvh https://repo.zabbix.com/zabbix/6.0/rhel/8/ x86_64/zabbix-release-6.0-1.el8.noarch.rpm**
 **dnf clean all**

 For Ubuntu systems:

-​

-​	**wget https://repo.zabbix.com/zabbix/6.0/ubuntu/pool/ main/z/zabbix-release/zabbix-release_6.0-1+ubuntu20.04_ all.deb**
+**wget https://repo.zabbix.com/zabbix/6.0/ubuntu/pool/ main/z/zabbix-release/zabbix-release_6.0-1+ubuntu20.04_ all.deb**

-Enabling Zabbix server high availability	15

 **dpkg -i zabbix-release_6.0-1+ubuntu20.04_all.deb apt update**

 1. ​	Then, we need to install the SQL scripts Zabbix module.
 For RHEL-based systems:

 **dnf install zabbix-sql-scripts**

 For Ubuntu systems:

 **apt install zabbix-sql-scripts**

 1. ​	Then, we issue the following command, which might take a while so be patient until it is done:

-**zcat /usr/share/doc/zabbix-sql-scripts/mysql/server.sql. gz | mysql -uroot -p zabbix**

-**Setting up the Zabbix server cluster nodes**
+**zcat /usr/share/doc/zabbix-sql-scripts/mysql/server.sql. gz | mysql -uroot -p zabbix** **Setting up the Zabbix server cluster nodes**

 Setting up the cluster nodes works in the same way as setting up any new Zabbix server.

 The only difference is that we will need to specify some new configuration parameters.

 1. ​	Let's start by adding the Zabbix 6.0 repository to our systems lar-book-ha1 and lar-book-ha2:

 **rpm -Uvh https://repo.zabbix.com/zabbix/6.0/rhel/8/ x86_64/zabbix-release-6.0-1.el8.noarch.rpm**
 **dnf clean all**

 For Ubuntu systems, use the following command:

 **wget https://repo.zabbix.com/zabbix/6.0/ubuntu/pool/ main/z/zabbix-release/zabbix-release_6.0-1+ubuntu20.04_ all.deb**
 **dpkg -i zabbix-release_6.0-1+ubuntu20.04_all.deb apt update**

 1. ​	Now let's install the Zabbix server application with the following command.
 For RHEL-based systems:

 **dnf install zabbix-server-mysql**

 For Ubuntu systems:

-​

 **apt install zabbix-server-mysql**

 1. ​	Installing Zabbix and Getting Started Using the Frontend

 1. 1. ​		We 	will now edit the Zabbix server configuration files, starting with 	lar-book-ha1.
 Issue the following command:

 **vim /etc/zabbix/zabbix_server.conf**

 4. Then, add the following lines to allow a database connection:

 **DBHost=192.168.0.10**
 **DBPassword=password**

 1. To enable high availability on this host, add the following lines in the same file:

 **HANodeName=lar-book-ha1**

 1. ​	To make sure our Zabbix frontend knows where to connect to if there is a node fail over, fill in the following:

 **NodeAddress=192.168.0.1**

 1. ​	Save the file and let's do the same for our lar-book-ha2 host by editing its file: **vim /etc/zabbix/zabbix_server.conf**

 1. Then, add the following lines to allow a database connection:

 **DBHost=192.168.0.10**
 **DBPassword=password**

 1. To enable high availability on this host, add the following lines in the same file:

 **HANodeName=lar-book-ha2**

 1. ​	To make sure our Zabbix frontend knows where to connect to if there is a node fail over, fill in the following:

 **NodeAddress=192.168.0.2**

 \11.
 Save the file and let's start our Zabbix server:

 **systemctl enable zabbix-server**
 **systemctl start zabbix-server**

-Enabling Zabbix server high availability	17

 **Setting up Apache with high availability**

 To make sure our frontend is also set up in such a way that if one Zabbix server has issues it fails over, we will set them up with keepalived.
 Let's see how we can do this.

 1. ​	Let's start by logging in to both lar-book-ha1 and lar-book-ha2 and installing keepalived.

 For RHEL-based systems:

 **dnf install -y keepalived**

 For Ubuntu systems:

 **apt install keepalived**

 1. ​	Then, on lar-book-ha1, edit the keepalived configuration with the following command:

 **vim /etc/keepalived/keepalived.conf**

 3. Delete everything from this file and add the following text to the file:

 vrrp_track_process chk_apache_httpd { process httpd

 weight 10

 }

 vrrp_instance ZBX_1 {
 state MASTER
 interface ens192
 virtual_router_id 51
 priority 244
 advert_int 1

 authentication {
 auth_type PASS
 auth_pass password
 }

 track_process {
 chk_apache_httpd
 }

 virtual_ipaddress {

-18	Installing Zabbix and Getting Started Using the Frontend

 192.168.0.5/24
 }

 }

 1. ​	Do not forget to update password to something secure and edit the interface ens192 to your own interface name/number.
 For Ubuntu, change httpd to apache2.

 **Important Note**
 In the previous file, we specified virtual_router_id 51. make sure the virtual router ID 51 isn't used anywhere in the network yet.
 If it is, simply change the virtual router ID throughout this recipe.